AdityaVijay1/CMSLearningJournal/week-8-learning-journal.md

 # Tasks Images:

-The entire code consists of a combination of all the different tasks that are required to be completed, here are specific screenshots for these tasks:
+These are images of the group resources used for the worflow process:

 ## 1. Group Resources:
 Slack: